-Five of the top places to walk your dog in and around Newcastle this Spring
+Five of the top places to walk your dog in and around Newcastle this summer

-The weather is starting to improve, and it is time we treated our four legged friends after a long winter.
+The weather is lovely, and it is time we treated our four legged friends after a long winter and grey spring.

-But where are the best places to walk your dog in the region this spring?
+But where are the best places to walk your dog in the region during the summer months?

-Dogs love going on walks whatever the weather, but the warmer Spring days are great for owners, and these are our top tips for places to go at this time of year.
+Dogs love going on walks whatever the weather, but the warmer days are great for owners, and these are our top tips for places to go at this time of year if beach bans are in place.

 Walker Riverside Park

-Away from traffic, on the banks of the Tyne and plenty of paths so no walk needs to be the same – Walker Riverside Park is ideal for dogs and owners alike.
+Away from traffic, on the banks of the Tyne and plenty of paths so no walk needs to be the same – Walker Riverside Park is ideal for dogs and owners.

 The site boasts a large car park for easy access as well as routes which can see dogs head east up Hadrian’s Way for stunning sunrise views in the morning or west where owners can pick up a drink at St Peter’s Marina before heading back.
 With no true start and end point, it is ideal for those who like to vary the lengths of their walks.

-Park of the walk also follows National Cycle Route Path 72 for anyone who can ride with their dog in tow.
+Part of the walk also follows National Cycle Route Path 72 for anyone who rides with their dog in tow.

 Pipewellgate